-- regulatory sequences, such as promoter, terminator and enhancer sequences; - in case of insertion of a transgene: the function of the coded protein in the donor organism (the donor organism is the organism from which the gene was originally isolated, or in which it occurs naturally), the expected function in the genetically modified bacterium, and, if applicable, the expected function in the test subject; - in case of deletion: the function of the deleted genetic material in the original organism; - in case of point mutation(s): the effect of the point mutation or mutations on the function of the modified genetic material in the original organism; - whether the inserted DNA contains elements of which the origin or function is unknown.
+- regulatory sequences, such as promoter, terminator and enhancer sequences; - in case of insertion of a transgene: the function of the coded protein in the donor organism (the donor organism is the organism from which the gene was originally isolated, or in which it occurs naturally), the expected function in the genetically modified bacterium, and, if applicable, the expected function in the test subject;

+- in case of deletion: the function of the deleted genetic material in the original organism; - in case of point mutation(s): the effect of the point mutation or mutations on the function of the modified genetic material in the original organism; - whether the inserted DNA contains elements of which the origin or function is unknown.

-The listeriolysin gene from Listeria monocytogenes (L. monocytogenes), EGD strain has been integrated into the genome of M. bovis BCG.
-Listeriolysin is a pore forming protein whose activity is restricted to the phagosomal compartment (28).
+The listeriolysin gene from L. monocytogenes, EGD strain, has been integrated into the genome of M. bovis BCG.
+L. monocytogenes strain EGD was first isolated from guinea pigs by E. G. D. Murray, et al. in 1926 and was subsequently named after his initials [36].
+Listeriolysin is a pore forming protein whose activity is restricted to the phagosomal compartment [37].
 Listeriolysin is active in the phagosome after endocytic uptake of the bacterium, enabling the bacterium to move into the cytosol.
-Listeriolysin only operates under a very close pH-optimum of 5.5-6 (i.e. at the acidic pH inside the phagosome) and is inactive at physiological pH 7.4 (29).
-Thus, listeriolysin is able to mediate phagosomal escape of the bacterium without host cell toxicity (30).
-Once it reaches the cytoplasmic environment (pH = 7), the activity of listeriolysin O (LLO) is abrogated (31).
-In addition, a PEST (P, Proline; E, Glutamic acid; S, Serine; T, Threonine)-like sequence, present in the N-terminus of the mature peptide sequence of the LLO protein, allows for its targeted degradation by proteasomes (32).
+Listeriolysin only operates under a very close pH-optimum of 5.5-6 (i.e. at the acidic pH inside the phagosome) and is inactive at physiological pH 7.4 [38].
+Thus, listeriolysin is able to mediate phagosomal escape of the bacterium without host cell toxicity [39].
+Once it reaches the cytoplasmic environment (pH = 7), the activity of listeriolysin O (LLO) is abrogated [40].
+In addition, a PEST (P, Proline; E, Glutamic acid; S, Serine; T, Threonine)-like sequence, present in the N-terminus of the mature peptide sequence of the LLO protein, allows for its targeted degradation by proteasomes [41].
 Hess, et al. 1998 used the vector pMV306 containing hly to stably express LLO in M. bovis BCG by chromosomal integration.
 This rBCG pMVA306:Hly showed impaired persistence in THP-1 and J774A.1 macrophage cell lines, already 1 day post infection when compared to the parental M. bovis BCG.
 Of note, 12 days post infection even sterile elimination was observable, at least in the presence of extracellular gentamicin.
-Furthermore, lactate dehydrogenase assay (LDH) assays with J774A.1 macrophages demonstrated no increased cytotoxic activity for rBCG pMVA306:Hly (25).
+Furthermore, lactate dehydrogenase assay (LDH) assays with J774A.1 macrophages demonstrated no increased cytotoxic activity for rBCG pMVA306:Hly [33].
 In conclusion, incorporation of listeriolysin into the BCG genome decreases the persistence and does not affect the low cytotoxicity of the M. bovis BCG.